Venezuelan War of Independence: First Republic (1810–1812)

-Second Republic (1813–1814)
+Second Republic (1813–1815)

 Bolívar and other republicans continued the resistance from other parts of the Spanish South America and the Caribbean, or organized guerrilla movements in the interior of the country.
-In 1813 Bolívar joined the army of United Provinces of New Granada.
+In 1813 Bolívar joined the army of the United Provinces of New Granada.
 After winning a series of battles, Bolívar received the approval of the New Granadan Congress to lead a liberating force into Venezuela in what became known as the Admirable Campaign.
 At the same time, Santiago Mariño invaded from the northeast in an independently organized campaign.
 Both forces quickly defeated the royalist troops in various battles, such as Alto de los Godos.
 Bolívar entered Caracas on 6 August 1813, proclaiming the restoration of the Venezuelan Republic and his supreme leadership of it, something which was not fully recognized by Mariño based in Cumaná, although the two leaders did cooperate militarily.

 In the viceroyalties of La Plata and New Granada the Creoles displaced the Spanish authorities with relative ease, as Caracas had done at first.
 The autonomous movement swept through New Granada, but the country remained politically disunited.
 Bogotá inherited the role of capital from Spain, but the royalists were entrenched in southern Colombia (Popayán and Pasto).
 Cali was a bastion of the independence movement just north of royalist territory.
 Cartagena declared independence not only from Spain but also from Bogotá.
 Bolívar arrived in Cartagena and was well received, as he was later in Bogotá, where he joined the army of the United Provinces of New Granada.
 He recruited a force and invaded Venezuela from the southwest, by crossing the Andes (1813).
 His chief lieutenant was the headstrong José Félix Ribas.
 In Trujillo, an Andean province, Bolívar emitted his infamous Decree of War to the Death with which he hoped to get the pardos and any mantuano who was having second thoughts on his side.
 At the time that Bolívar was victorious in the west, Santiago Mariño and Manuel Piar, a pardo from the Dutch island of Curaçao, were successfully fighting royalists in eastern Venezuela.
 Quickly losing ground (much as Miranda had a year earlier) Monteverde took refuge in Puerto Cabello, and Bolívar occupied Caracas, re-establishing the Republic, with two "states", one in the west headed by Bolívar and one in the east headed by Mariño.